ComputerVisionProjects/Pothole_tracking_comprehensive_github/docs/page4.md

 This architecture enables responsive and spatially accurate pothole tracking suitable for autonomous or semi-autonomous robotic systems.

+Keep in mind I observed even when the camera/apparatus was tilted the error introduced was not significant enough to offset the light path from the pothole, I would suggest anyone working on this project to work on the fixed camera solution only.

 ## PID control system for the mounted camera setup

 PID is a control method that allows us to manage various aspects of motor motion.
 Below is the code for implementing the PID control system.